antonhub/Test/README.md

 ## Unit tests
 Run unit tests by `php bin/phpunit tests`
-I've added just one simple unit test so far.
+I've added just 2 simple unit test so far.
 The fixtures are configured and added.
 To create you test environment DB, create tables and populate it with fixtures:
 `php bin/console --env=test doctrine:database:create`